About the author ⁄ CTBA

 CHRB Meeting Advisory

 From CHRB DEL MAR, Calif.
-(July 19, 2017) — The California Horse Racing Board will conduct its regular monthly meeting Thursday, July 20, at Surfside Race Place (Del Mar Fairgrounds) beginning at 9:30 a.m.
-The CHRB Race Dates Committee will meet Friday at Surfside beginning at 12:30.
-The public is encouraged to attend both meetings.
+(Nov.
+13, 2017) — The California Horse Racing Board will conduct its regular monthly meeting Thursday (November 16) at the Del Mar Surfside Race Place (simulcast facility) beginning at 9:30 a.m.
+The public is encouraged to attend.
 An audio-only webcast of the Board meeting can be heard through a link on the CHRB website (webcast).
-The Board meeting agenda and supporting package of materials as well as the committee agenda and package also are available on the website. ...
+The Board meeting agenda and supporting package of materials are available on the website. ...

 Read More →